zalando/innkeeper/README.md

 A client can have different scopes when calling Innkeeper:

   - read -> the client is allowed to read the routes
-  - writeStrict -> the client is allowed to create only routes with a full path matcher
+  - write -> the client is allowed to create only routes with a full path matcher
-  - writeRegex -> the client with this scope is allowed to create routes with a regex matcher
+  - admin -> the client with this scope is allowed to create routes with a regex matcher

 # Postgres